Sacrebleu! The French Win Before European Court in Ban on Red Bull

 For the full story, click here.

-4 Responses to “Sacrebleu!
+4 thoughts on “Sacrebleu!
 The French Win Before European Court in Ban on Red Bull”

 la tete penchante apres leur besogne, qui ne savent ny Aristote ny Caton, ny exemple, ni precepte: de ceux la tire Nature tous les jours des effets de constance et de patience, plus purs et plus roides que ne sont ceux que nous etudions si curieusement en l’ecole.”